OSBHabiba/OSBHabiba/README.md

 - 👋 Hi, I’m @OSBHabiba
 - 👀 I’m interested in automatisation
 - 🌱 I’m currently learning about Mainframe and Cloud (Azure and AWS)
-- 💞️ I’m looking to collaborate on the approach between le Mainframe and the Cloud
+- 💞️ I’m looking to collaborate on the approach between Mainframe and the Cloud
 - 📫 How to reach me  https://www.linkedin.com/in/h-osb-it-network2015/

 <!---